aosabook/500lines/modeller/chapter.md

 <!--- TODO: should this get moved to the end of the chapter? -->
 ### OpenGL: A Brief Interlude
 OpenGL is a graphical application programming interface for cross-platform development.
 It's the standard API for developing graphics applications across platforms.
-OpenGL is two major variants.
-They are "Legacy OpenGL" and "Modern OpenGL".
+OpenGL is two major variants: "Legacy OpenGL" and "Modern OpenGL".

 Rendering in OpenGL is based on polygons defined by vertices and normals.
 For example, to render one side of a cube, one would specify the 4 vertices and the normal of the side.